 In other countries, MSG is classified as a food additive and may be listed by the E-number E621 (7).

 Here are 8 foods that commonly contain MSG.

-One of the best-known sources of MSG is fast food, particularly Chinese food.
+One of the best-known sources of MSG is fast food.

-Although many Chinese restaurants have stopped using MSG as an ingredient, others continue to add it to a number of popular dishes, including fried rice.
+Some restaurants continue to add MSG to a number of popular dishes, including fried rice.

 MSG is also used by franchises like Kentucky Fried Chicken and Chick-fil-A to enhance the flavor of foods.